mccallumjack/bitcoind_lnd_docker_demo/README.md

 }

 # We can check from our side and see it there too
-docker-compose run --rm lncli listchannels
+docker-compose run --rm lncli --network=regtest listchannels {
-{
     "channels": [
         {